adcs-conference/adcs-conference.github.io/index.md

 Australasian Document Computing Symposium is an annual conference held in Australia or New Zealand since 1996.

-* [ADCS 2019](http://adcs-conference.org/2019/) was held in Sydney, Australia, on 5-6 December.
+* [ADCS 2019](http://adcs-conference.org/2019/) was held in Sydney, Australia.
 * [ADCS 2018](http://adcs-conference.org/2018/) was held in Dunedin, New Zealand.

 ADCS is an opportunity for researchers and practitioners in document management and information retrieval to meet and present their work.
 The symposium aims to cover all aspects of Document Computing and Information Retrieval.
 The symposium emphasises both commercial and academic issues by encouraging a variety of submissions.

 ### Steering Committee

-The steering committee is made up of the General Chairs and Program Chairs from the previous 6 ADCS.
+The steering committee is made up of the General Chairs and Program Chairs from the previous 6 ADCSes.
+As of December 2019, that is:

-As of 2018:
+* Gianluca Demartini, University of Queensland (2019).
 * Andrew Trotman, University of Otago (2018).
 * Bevan Koopman, CSIRO (2018).
 * Paul Thomas, Microsoft (2018).